EasyCruise

 EasyCruise (styled as easyCruise) was a cruise line of Greek ferry operator Hellenic Seaways.
-It was sold to them in August 2009 for £9 million by founder and Cypriot/British business man, Stelios Haji-Ioannou.
+It was sold to them in August 2009 for £9 million by Cypriot/British business man, Stelios Haji-Ioannou, founder of easyGroup.
 They launched their first cruise ship EasyCruiseOne in 2005.
-Unlike other cruise lines, EasyCruise's business model offered passengers an inexpensive no-frills vacation with a la carte pricing for on board food and services.
+Unlike other cruise lines, EasyCruise's business model offered passengers a no-frills vacation.
 EasyCruise ended operations in early 2010.

-Development
+In December 2024, easyCruise became a cruise selling website.

+History

+Foundation

-Stelios, who has a family background in shipping, decided to form a budget cruise line which he hoped would mirror the success of his budget travel airline, easyJet.
+Stelios Haji-Ioannou, who has a family background in shipping, decided to form a budget cruise line which he hoped would mirror the success of his low-cost airline, easyJet.
 In April 2004, the initial ship was acquired for an approach to cruising that was aimed at attracting younger customers who wished to spend the majority of their time on shore rather than on board a megaship.
 The ship would offer the barest of amenities, allowing very cheap prices to be advertised.
 Value would be added by charging separately for each service aboard which is normally included in the quoted price of other cruise liners.
 Given the minimal facilities on board, the ship would position from port to port at night or in the early morning as the passengers slept, in order to allow the maximum time in each port ashore.

 After a few months of negotiation and refurbishment, the ship, formerly known as Neptune 2, was renamed EasyCruiseOne.
 On 9 May 2005, the ship finally left for her maiden voyage.

-Itinerary

 The service began by operating night-time departures cruising in the Mediterranean.
 For the winter season EasyCruise cruised in the Caribbean.
 Until 17 August 2007, a second boat, EasyCruiseTwo, a converted river freighter, had a route around the Netherlands and Belgium, visiting the cities of Amsterdam, Rotterdam, Antwerp and Brussels.